 B. Machine Learning Framework

 The machine learning (ML) framework used in this study is based upon support vector machine (SVM) utilizing the principle of structural risk minimization.
-The ultimate goal is to develop a model using training data such that it generalizes well to new datasets and minimizes the empirical risk associated with misclassification of samples in the training set [21], [22].
+The ultimate goal is to develop a model using the training data such that it generalizes well to new datasets and minimizes the empirical risk associated with misclassification of samples in the training set [21], [22].
 For a binary classification problem, the model constructed by the SVM finds a decision boundary or a separating hyperplane aiming to minimize the overlapping between the two classes in the training set.
-SVM is particularly useful in case of two classes that are not amenable to linear separation.
-For these cases the feature space is first transformed by a kernel, and a linear boundary is be defined in this new space.
+SVM is particularly useful in the case of two classes that are not amenable to linear separation in which the feature space is first transformed by a kernel, and a linear boundary is then defined in this new space.
 This approach is not without potential problems although in general, it gives better training performance [23].

 To formalize this approach, let us consider a training data ¹x1; y1º,¹x2; y3º,...,¹xk; yk º of k pairs containing xi 2 RN features and the binary classes yi 2 􀀀1; 1.
 The SVM approach transforms the input features using a nonlinear mapping _ : x 7! _¹xº into a higher dimension space RP, where in general P _ N. Due to the transformation, the classes can then be separated using a linear decision boundary in the enlarged space.
 The non-linear SVM classifier F is expressed in terms of the higher dimensional hyperplane,

 When the classes may not be completely separable, introducing a slack variable _ in the higher dimension space RP is a common practice which allows for the classifier output in (1) to be on the incorrect side of the margin.
-Therefore, in order to find the optimal separating hyperplane that maximizes the distance M from the boundary for all the points, and bounds the value of Í i _i and in turn misclassification rate, we introduce the convex optimization problem,
+Therefore, in order to find the optimal separating hyperplane that maximizes the distance M from the boundary for all the points, and bounds the value of Í i _i, and in turn misclassification rate, we introduce the convex optimization problem,

 with the nonlinear constraints yi¹_¹xiºT _+_0º _ 1􀀀_i 8i and _i _ 0, and the coefficient C is termed as the cost parameter which decides the rigidity of the margin of the classifier.
 The solution of (2) can be computed using the Lagrange primal objective function [23],